 Since wars begin in the minds of men, it is in the minds of men that the defenses of peace must be constructed” (UNESCO’s Constitution)

-This page has been created to spotlight the most important artifacts in the Archaeological Museum of Palmyra.
+This project was created in order to spotlight the most important artifacts in the Archaeological Museum of Palmyra.
 It is not related to any official entity associated with the museum.
 Photo sources are noted as appropriate.

 The National Museum of Aleppo.
 Sheds light on the collection of the National Museum of Aleppo. https://www.facebook.com/National.Museum.Aleppo/timeline